blosavio/trlisp/README.md

           <strong>Comparison</strong> We may test two functions for equality, &nbsp;equivalence, etc.
         </li>
         <li>
-          <strong>Optimization</strong> We may precompute some static branch of a &nbsp;function, or alter it for more efficiency.
+          <strong>Optimization</strong> We may precompute some static branch of the &nbsp;function, or alter it for more efficiency.
         </li>
         <li>
-          <strong>Decomposition</strong> We may pull out different pieces of a &nbsp;function, perhaps for use in a different context.
+          <strong>Decomposition</strong> We may pull out different pieces of the &nbsp;function, perhaps for use in a different context.
         </li>
         <li>
           <strong>Modification</strong> We may change some facet of the function at &nbsp;runtime to suit our needs.